Celebrate the birth of a child or welcome adopted children or stepchildren to your family.

-Although traditional christenings or baptisms are still popular, there is an increasing need for an alternative, non-religious ceremony.
+Although traditional christenings or baptisms are still popular, many families wish to hold an alternative, non-religious ceremony.

 Each ceremony is unique to you and your family.
 You will have the chance to work closely with a trained celebrant to select from the options available and tailor a ceremony that is special for you and your family.
 Every ceremony is different, so you can create something unique for your family to remember and treasure as your children grow.

 Who can arrange a naming ceremony?

 Any parent, legal guardian or person who has parental responsibility of the child / children may arrange a ceremony.
 Parents do not have to be married or in a civil partnership to do so.

 What are they for?

 Naming ceremonies give you the opportunity to:

 - celebrate the naming of the child / children

 - express commitment to the child.
 The parent or parents pledge their care and love to their child in front of family and friends